halioti2/Charney_Alec/docs/backend-implementation.md

 3. **Seed Demo Auth Flow**
    - [x] Create a dedicated demo user in Supabase Auth (e.g., `demo@veritas.com`).
    - [x] Store credentials in environment variables (`VITE_DEMO_EMAIL`, `VITE_DEMO_PASSWORD` or similar).
-   - [X] Add a startup effect in the app shell that silently signs in the demo user so the frontend always runs under the `authenticated` role.
+   - [x] Add a startup effect in the app shell that silently signs in the demo user so the frontend always runs under the `authenticated` role.
+4. **Netlify Functions Setup**
+   - [x] Configure Netlify CLI and `netlify.toml` for local development with `netlify dev`
+   - [x] Set up function directory structure in `netlify/functions/`
+   - [x] Ensure environment variables are accessible to functions

 ### **Stage 1: Coordinator Tab Backend Integration**
 **Scope:** Only wire the Coordinator tab components and PDF workflow functionality